Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 When Consequences to the Continuum are being Bandaged, each Fact established during the Explanation serves as an Advantage \(with possibly Free Invocations – too late for Boosts\) to fix the Continuum.
 If it makes narrative sense, other characters may create further advantages to further help the Continuum.
 Roll against Fair \(+2\) difficulty to Bandage a Minor Consequence, Great \(+4\) difficulty to Bandage a Great Consequence, Fantastic \(+6\) difficulty to Bandage a Major Consequence.

-If the Attack fails, the Explanation becomes a permanent Aspect of these Space·Time coordinates.
-If the Attack succeeds, the Continuum was damaged, which may cause Consequences.
+If the Explanation succeeded at deflecting the Attack/Bandaging the Consequence, the Explanation becomes a permanent Aspect of this Continuum.
+Don't forget to write it down on the Continuum's Character Sheet.

-### Experience
+### Experience & Plunder

-At the end of every adventure, characters carry away one **Experience**.
-This Experience may be an object, a lesson learned, a skill mastered, a contact, a memory, ...
+At the end of every adventure, characters carry away one **Experience & Plunder**.
+This Experience & Plunder may be an object, a lesson learned, a skill mastered, a contact, a memory, ...
 The player gets to decide exactly what the Experience actually is.

 Write down the Experience on the character sheet.